 As my blog is very basic, and as I am the only one editing the styles, I decided to embed a blog engine inside my app.
 I selected and tried a few engines : Monologue, Blogit, RefineryCMS and to roll my own.
 Refinery looks way too complex to integrate regarding my basic needs.
 Monologue is not design to integrate with devise users (which I already use) and I would prefer to contribute to an existing gem rather than to write the nth rails blog engine …

-resulted in the same behaviour.
+It resulted in the same behavior.
 After a long debugging session, I eventually discovered that I had a helper in my application which explicitly required Rails.application.routes.url_helpers.
 This was causing the conflict.
 I changed my code to avoid this inclusion, and that fixed the links …

 … nearly.
 Now rendering the application template for a blog page failed with a “message not understood” for the main app’s xxx_path methods.
 Hopefully, I had found a fix for this error earlier on the web.
 Now everything was working like a charm.